Brazil: Geopolitical Challenges in a Multipolar WorldDownload this article in PDF format

 The second set of puzzles, related to the first, concerns the current world order.
 What are the system´s primary characteristics and trajectory?
 Is it genuinely multipolar, still unipolar, or something else?
 How real is the danger of major war in the current system?
 And what role are the rising powers playing in the solution of global problems?
 Patriota, in the article that follows this one, argues that the world order is already more multipolar than many observers are willing to recognize.
 It still contains vestiges of unipolarity, especially in the military sphere where US dominance is overwhelming, but the institutions of governance have begun to include more actors.
 For Patriota, this change has not been – up to now – destabilizing.
 China will become the biggest economy in the world in the next few decades, but shows little inclination to challenge the political status quo; therefore, the existence of the alleged “Thucydides trap” can be questioned.4 This is good for Brazil, because it is a rising power that has invested relatively little in military power, and has staked its diplomatic reputation on the peaceful, multilateral resolution of conflicts.

-Most of the other authors in this special issue share Patriota´s view that the global order is or is becoming multipolar, as well as his optimism that the system will not necessarily become more conflictual as it evolves.
+Most of the other authors in this special issue share Patriota´s view that the global order is becoming multipolar with varying advantages and disadvantes, as well as his optimism that the system will not necessarily become more conflictual as it evolves.
 Urdinez and Rodrigues depart from this consensus, however, calling the present system “proto-bipolar”, because the USA and China account for roughly one-half of global gross domestic product.
 These authors acknowledge that China’s growth has helped Brazil’s balance of trade.
 But they argue that the unbalanced nature of Brazil’s commercial relations with China (commodities in exchange for manufactured goods) and its loss to China of market share in manufactured goods in neighboring countries and in its own domestic economy (contributing to Brazil’s deindustrialization) has “trapped” Brazil and limited its global rise.